Eating Your Greens Doesn’t Have to Be Boring

-However, we will inspire you to make good choices that keep you interested salads this year.
+However, we will inspire you to make good choices that keep you interested in salads this year.

 Meat is the option that comes to mind first.
 Beef, pork, chicken, fish, shrimp, and even eggs are all pretty easy to toss into your salad.

-Non-animal alternatives like tofu, nuts and seeds, protein-dense grains like quinoa and barely, or beans can all provide tasty and economical options to meat.
+Non-animal alternatives like tofu, nuts, and seeds, protein-dense grains like quinoa and barley, or beans can all provide tasty and economical options to meat.
 And hey, maybe one of your goals this year is to eat less meat anyway, so why not start with your salad?

 These guys are also nutritional powerhouses in that they have a variety of other associated nutrients.